-At ESCS, we are excited to move forward with the BYOD (“Bring Your Own Device”) approach to integrating electronic learning tools in the classroom.
+At ESCS, we are excited to continue with the BYOD (“Bring Your Own Device”) approach to integrating electronic learning tools in the classroom.

 Q. What’s with all this technology?
 Why does each student need their own device?